ChilloManiac/coffee-challenge/README.md

 # Coffee date challenge

-This is a coding challenge, created from our idea of having biweekly coffee dates with our team members.
-In order to ensure that we all get to meet with each other, and that the "dates" are distributed uniformly, i created this coding challenge.
-Ideally it is a fun fabulab challenge.
+This is a coding challenge, created from an idea of having biweekly coffee dates with team members.
+In order to ensure that all get to meet with each other, and that the "dates" are distributed uniformly, i created this coding challenge.

 ## Summary